 Supporting Artists in Canada

-This year, I was awarded my first grant from Arts Nova Scotia, a provincial funding agency that provides support to professional artists and arts organizations.
-There are several different types of funding options available, including the Arts Equity Funding Initiative and Mi'kmaq Arts Program.
-If you live outside of Nova Scotia, the Writers' Union of Canada has a list of national and regional government agencies that offer help to writers.
+Over the past year, I have been fortunate enough to receive grant funding from Arts Nova Scotia and the Canada Council for the Arts.
+There are many different types of funding options available in Canada, including grant programs that are specific to new and early career artists.
+If you're interested in learning more about these opportunities, the Writers' Union of Canada has a list of national and regional government agencies that offer help to writers.
 While specific guidelines will differ between arts organizations, I have listed five general tips to consider when applying for a grant.

 Start early.
 Give yourself enough time to collect any documentation that may be required as part of the application.
 This is especially important if you want to include letters of support from other artists or mentors.